 If we allow it to, a burden of debt can grind us down, keep us awake at night, make life miserable.
 Daily bombardments of final demands, threatening letters and menacing phone calls leave us feeling anxious and isolated.
 It’s time to realise that the Sheriff Officers are not as scary as they’d like us to think.

 The purpose of this article is to offer support, encouragement and advice to anyone who finds themselves up against Sheriff Officers.
-Lessons learnt over a decade ago during the anti-poll tax struggle show that armed with a blend of sound information, solidarity and a strong nerve we can leave the snoops and bullies chasing shadows and pleading for pennies.
+Lessons learnt decades ago during the anti-poll tax struggle show that armed with a blend of sound information, solidarity and a strong nerve we can leave the snoops and bullies chasing shadows and pleading for pennies.
 If you feel it’s all getting too much the solution is simple – solidarity!

 DEBT- NOTHING TO BE ASHAMED OF